dldx/bijukaru/README.md

 This is a carousel gallery for art images, supporting multiple media sources including [This is Colossal](https://www.thisiscolossal.com), [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html), [Ukiyo-e.org](https://ukiyo-e.org), and [WikiArt](https://www.wikiart.org).
 It's suitable for embedding on other websites or in [Obsidian](https://obsidian.md).

+## Architecture

+Bijukaru consists of two main components:
+- **Backend**: A FastAPI application that provides API endpoints for different media sources
+- **Frontend**: A Svelte single-page application (SPA) that provides the user interface

 ## Features

 - **Multiple Media Sources**: Switch between different content providers (This is Colossal, Astronomy Picture of the Day, Ukiyo-e.org, Guardian, Reddit, WikiArt)